There are a lot of things to look forward to this year, and the new Cake Slice Bakers cake book choice is one of them!

 Oh, you probably noticed my outstanding decorating.
 Fifteen malt balls plopped on top of the cake.
 Martha Stewart I'm not.
 Don't care - it's a phenomenal cake!

-- 1 C, plus 2 tbsp malted milk powder
+- 1 C, plus 2 tablespoon malted milk powder

-- 1 C, less 1 tbsp all-purpose flour
+- 1 C, less 1 tablespoon all-purpose flour

 - 2 eggs, room temperature